-Dana obtains prices on exchange traded securities from an independent third party pricing service on a daily basis.
+Dana obtains prices on exchange traded securities from an independent third-party pricing service on a daily basis.
 All other securities are priced at least monthly.
-Generally, fixed income securities are priced at month-end using round-lot pricing provided by independent pricing services deemed reliable.
+Generally, fixed income securities are priced at month end using round-lot pricing provided by independent pricing services deemed reliable.
 At times, actual prices for odd-lot fixed income holdings may differ from those round-lot prices received by Dana.

-In addition, prices received by Dana may differ from time to time with prices reported on Client custodial statements.
-When monthly pricing data is received, Dana portfolio managers review the pricing by considering numerous factors including: prior month-end price, recent trade activity, change in credit quality, change in yield spread, change in prepayment rate, change in yield curve rates and overall market sentiment.
-For securities with specific characteristics not reasonably reflected in independent pricing sources (such as call dates or recent trade activity), to include AMT PAC structure municipal bonds, Dana may manually override independent pricing sources to determine a reasonable round-lot fair value.
-Month end pricing results, and the accrual of income from all sources, are also used to compile Client investment performance and to calculate and bill Dana's investment management fees quarterly.
+In addition, prices received by Dana may differ from time to time with prices reported on client custodial statements.
+When monthly pricing data is received, Dana portfolio managers review the pricing by considering numerous factors including prior month-end price, recent trade activity, change in credit quality, change in yield spread, change in prepayment rate, change in yield curve rates, and overall market sentiment.
+Month-end pricing results, and the accrual of income from all sources, are also used to compile client investment performance and to calculate and bill Dana's investment management fees quarterly.